Mr Dilly’s History Live – Free Curriculum-Based History Streams for Schools

 Do I need special tech?

-No. Watch on the Mr Dilly website via your private link (YouTube embed).
-Please check your school firewall allows YouTube.
+No. Watch on the Mr Dilly website via your private link (the video plays via a YouTube embed).
+Please check your school firewall allows access to YouTube.

 Can multiple classes watch?

-Yes—please register each class/teacher on Eventbrite so everyone gets their own link.
+Yes — please register each class/teacher on Eventbrite so everyone receives their own private link.

 Will the streams stay on YouTube?

-No. They also play live on YouTube, but on-demand replay is only on the Mr Dilly website (via your link) for 7 days.
+No. The stream also plays live on YouTube at the same time, but on-demand replay is only available via the Mr Dilly website (using your private link) for 7 days.

 What age range?